doctrine/dbal/docs/en/reference/configuration.rst

 -  ``persistent`` (boolean): Whether to establish a persistent connection (currently supported only by ``pdo_pgsql``).
 -  ``application_name`` (string): Name of the application that is connecting to database.
 Optional.
 It will be displayed at ``pg_stat_activity``.
+-  ``connect_timeout`` (integer): Maximum time to wait while connecting, in seconds.
+   See `www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNECT-CONNECT-TIMEOUT <https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNECT-CONNECT-TIMEOUT>`_
+-  ``keepalives`` (integer): Controls whether client-side TCP keepalives are used (``1`` to enable, ``0`` to disable).
+   See `www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNECT-KEEPALIVES <https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNECT-KEEPALIVES>`_
+-  ``keepalives_idle`` (integer): Number of seconds of inactivity after which a TCP keepalive message is sent to the server.
+-  ``keepalives_interval`` (integer): Number of seconds after which an unacknowledged TCP keepalive message is retransmitted.
+-  ``keepalives_count`` (integer): Number of TCP keepalives that can be lost before the connection is considered dead.
+-  ``tcp_user_timeout`` (integer): Number of milliseconds that transmitted data may remain unacknowledged before the connection is forcibly closed.
+Useful to bound how long a query blocks when a connection is silently dropped.
+   See `www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNECT-TCP-USER-TIMEOUT <https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNECT-TCP-USER-TIMEOUT>`_

+These keepalive and timeout parameters are forwarded to libpq and apply to both the ``pdo_pgsql`` and ``pgsql`` drivers.

 PostgreSQL behaves differently with regard to booleans when you use ``PDO::ATTR_EMULATE_PREPARES`` or not.
 To switch from using ``'true'``